Undergraduate Catalyst Awards

 Grants proposals are reviewed by Curb’s Leadership Team on a rolling basis.
 After the group makes its award decision the applicant is advised of the outcome.
 This process can take up to 3 weeks after the Creativity Grant application is received.

-If you have any questions about the Creativity Grant or its application process contact Administrative Manager Kimberly Kane (via phone or email) for more information.
+If you have any questions about the Creativity Grant or its application process contact Program Manager Rachel Thompson (via phone or email) for more information.